cronologic-de/ndigo6g_babel/README.md

 ## Hardware Installation
 ![Ndigo6G-12 hardware installation](images/ndigo6g12_hw_installation.jpg)
+Place the Ndigo6G-12 in a x8 or x16 PCIe slot and attach a 6-pin GPU power cable to the rear connector.
+The Ndigo6G-12 does not work with the power connector missing.

 ## Examples
 The example applications can be build using the [Clang frontend for LLVM](https://clang.llvm.org/index.html).
 Easy LLVM installation for Windows is provided by the [Chocolatey project](https://chocolatey.org/): [LLVM Chocolatey package](https://community.chocolatey.org/packages/llvm)